johnjamesmartin/Data-Science-Notes/Glossary.md

 Kurtosis - how sharp the peak of a frequency-distribution curve is compared to normal distribution.
 Higher peaks have a higher kurtosis.

-K-Fold cross validation
+K-fold cross validation

-K-Means clustering
+K-means clustering

 Linear regression - a form of regression analysis in which a straight line representing a set of observations is drawn on a graph and used to predict new values.